writepython/djangosaml2/README.rst

 a Django user and create a session for it.
 By default djangosaml2 will do a query on the User model with the 'username' attribute but you can change it to any other attribute of the User model.
-For example, you can do this look up using the 'email' attribute.
+For example, you can do this lookup using the 'email' attribute.
 In order to do so you should set the following setting::

   SAML_DJANGO_USER_MAIN_ATTRIBUTE = 'email'

 Please, use an unique attribute when setting this option.
-Otherwise the authentication process will fail because djangosaml2 does not know which Django user it should pick.
+Otherwise the authentication process may fail because djangosaml2 will not know which Django user it should pick.

 If your main attribute is something inherently case-inensitive (such as